-In addition to AgBiz Masters, the Association offers targeted educational workshops through its AgChoice Knowledge Center efforts.
-Educational topics at 2019 events included record-keeping, business planning, transition planning and other topics related to business and financial management.
-Some of the events are hosted solely by AgChoice and others are collaborative efforts with partner agricultural organizations to build on the success of AgBiz Masters.
-The Association is very active through partnerships with other lenders to help YBS farmers.
+The Association is active through partnerships with other lenders to help YBS farmers.
 It comprises programs such as those offered by Farm Service Agency (FSA), which include guaranteed and direct loans to qualifying borrowers.
 The Association is a "preferred lender," the highest status designated by FSA.
 The AgBiz Masters program offered by the Association is approved by FSA for the educational training it requires of its borrowers.

-Besides SmartStart, the Association provides incentives for participation in the Association's other BMS, as well as covers certain costs for appraisal services and FSA guarantee fees.
+Besides loan rate incentives, the Association provides incentives for participation in the Association's other Business Management Services, as well as covers certain costs for appraisal services and FSA guarantee fees.
+Newly added in 2021 will also be a loan fee incentive.

-In 2019, the Association was actively involved in many outside industry activities to expand its reach to YBS farmers.
-The Association sponsored and participated in several trade shows and educational activities for new generation market, including womens' and sustainable agriculture events.
+In 2020, the Association was actively involved in many outside industry activities to expand its reach to YBS farmers.
+The Association sponsored and participated in several events and educational activities for the new generation market, including womens' and sustainable agriculture events.
 This participation and sponsorship provides opportunities for the Association to be exposed to non-traditional YBS farmers and share information about the Association's products and services.
-The Association also continued its support for YBS farmers at other educational activities such as the PA Dairy Summit, offering scholarships for customers in attendance.
+The Association also continued its support for YBS farmers by offering educational scholarships to participation in outside programs.

 The Association has remained supportive of youth-related organizations to help ensure a strong future for agriculture.
-The Association provided significant monetary and in-kind support of 4-H, FFA and other youth and young farmer organizations in 2019.
+The Association provided significant monetary and in-kind support of 4-H, FFA and other youth and young farmer organizations in 2020.
 Additionally, the Association offers programs such as AgChoice Scholars to develop future agricultural leaders.